EricZinda/Perplexity/docs/devvocab/StreamApproachDesign.md

 Because of dist vs cuml, it isn't this easy.

+### Algorithm
-### We really don't need to return *all combinations that are solutions*, just the *unique* solutions that meet the criteria, all the rest are just duplicates
+Note: We really don't need to return *all combinations that are solutions*, just the *unique* solutions that meet the criteria, all the rest are just duplicates

-Algorithm for just returning maximal solutions that meet the criteria: only create sets that represent unique answers, or partial sets that will be used to generate alternatives
+Algorithm for just returning maximal solutions that meet the criteria: only create sets that represent unique answers, or partial sets ("contenders") that will be used to generate alternatives
-- If a solution can be added to any existing set, do it.
-- Then, if any variable with a constraint has a value that hasn't been seen yet, we *potentially* need to generate a new set.
-Do it if:

-    (1, inf) by itself never needs to build another set, it just means "any" So, really, (1, inf) can just be removed?
-    (2, inf)  by itself never needs to build another set. it just means its one set must have at least 2 elements.
-    (1, 1) needs to add a set for each alternative
-    (2, 2) needs to add a set for every combination ...
-    (n,n) needs to add a set for every combination.
-I.e. it should operate like it does now (might be some optimizations about sets that can't ever get more added?)

 Basic algorithm: we are building up a list of potential solution groups.
 - Start with a list of a single empty set
 - When a new solution comes in, for each set in the list:
   - See if the constrained variable values are already in the set
     - Yes: this is a "merge": Simply add the item into the set.
-Because it changes neither the unique individuals nor the unique values, nothing changes.
+Because it changes neither the unique individuals nor the unique values, nothing in the stats needs to be updated and the criteria must be the same as before.
+The state of the set is the same as before.
-      - Theory: we are done and don't need to check other lists?
-Because we can't have this unique set of values in another list?
-    - No: this is *potentially* an "add": See if the new solution can be added to the set and still meet the criteria.
+    - No: this is *potentially* an "add": See if the new solution can be added to the set and not fail.
       - Yes: does it have open constraints (see below)?
         - Yes: add it to the set
-        - No: create a copy of the list and add this element to the copy.
+        - No: create a copy of the set and add this element to the copy.
 Add the set to the set list.
       - No: Done with this set, check the next.
     - Then: decide what to return.
 Options:
-      - We could always return every set that was created or modified that meets the criteria
+      a.
+We could always return every set that was created or modified that meets the criteria (some may be contenders).
+Used for wh-questions and commands.
-      - We could return any answer that had a constrained value that hadn't been seen
+      b.
+We could return any answer that had a constrained value that hadn't been seen that was added to a list that meets the criteria.
+Used for yes/no and propositions.
       - Think about this.

-open/closed constraints:
+        - "which files are in two folders" would return the same list over and over with just a new item added for a).

+open/closed constraint sets: a constraint set is "open" if all of its constraints are open.
+Otherwise it is closed:
-    (1, inf) by itself never needs to build another set, it just means "any" So, really, (1, inf) can just be removed?
+    (1, inf) Open.
+By itself never needs to build another set, it just means "any" So, really, (1, inf) can just be removed?
-    (2, inf)  by itself never needs to build another set. it just means its one set must have at least 2 elements.
+    (2, inf): Open.
+By itself never needs to build another set. it just means its one set must have at least 2 elements.
-    (1, 1) needs to add a set for each alternative
-    (2, 2) needs to add a set for every combination ...
+    (1, 1) Closed. needs to add a set for each alternative (2, 2) Closed. needs to add a set for every combination ...
     (n,n) needs to add a set for every combination.
 I.e. it should operate like it does now (might be some optimizations about sets that can't ever get more added?)